rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Both of these networks maintain a single ledger of transactions structured in a blockchain, which gives transactions a total ordering.

-Blockchain bases DLTs group all transactions into blocks, which are in turn organised in a linked list where every block refers to the block before it.
+Blockchain based DLTs group all transactions into blocks, which are in turn organised in a linked list where every block refers to the block before it.
 Accounts are identified by a public key.
 Every transaction is a transfer from one public key to another, and is signed with the associated private key of the